Green Mind

 Micro-Modal fiber

-The "modal" material comes from plant fibers from trees, mainly from beech wood.
-These fibers are obtained by spinning cellulose, and are 50% more absorbent than cotton.
+Modal fabric is made from plant fibers from trees, mostly beech wood.
+These fibers are obtained by spinning cellulose and are 50% more absorbent than cotton.

-It is a fiber that is resistant and very breathable.
-Perfect alternative to cotton, its soft and elastic material provides good support for all breasts.
+It's a durable and highly breathable fiber.
+A perfect alternative to cotton, its soft, stretchy material provides good support for all bust sizes.

 By recycling dyeing water, its production allows for a saving of 85% of water.